All Episodes

 We don't get the president tried by the international court because no American should be tried by a court with the kinds of penalties that would be involved without the due process guarantees of the United States Constitution.

-So I have a threshold problem with the way your teacher has structured this, in effect indoctrinating you in the idea that it is appropriate for any American to be tried by any international court.
+So I have a threshold problem with the way your teacher has structured this, in effect, indoctrinating you in the idea that it is appropriate for any American to be tried by any international court.

-However, our school is trying to look at it fairly, and I'm on the defense, I'm saying that we didn't do these things.
+However, our school is trying to look at it fairly, and I'm on the defense.

 You have accepted as a premise a gross lie about George Bush.

-It's I'm not saying I agree with that.
+I'm not saying I agree with that.

 If you had, for example, if your teacher had set up a committee of Congress that was looking at high crimes and misdemeanor and an impeachment resolution and debating that and called witnesses to that committee and done the same thing you're doing.

-Uh, because we'll take all the charges from the left and we'll throw them up there because that's of course what the San Francisco supervisors and a lot of other people want to do.
+In other words, there would be the same discussion because we'll take all the charges from the left and we'll throw them up there because that's, of course, what the San Francisco supervisors and a lot of other people want to do.

-But the point is your teacher didn't do that.
+But the point is, your teacher didn't do that.

 He took the international court approach, which is unconstitutional and un-American.

-I I don't think it would be unconstitutional.
+I don't think it would be unconstitutional.

-Uh to the contrary, the president is responsible for dealing with international law, and I think if we're going to hold other countries accountable, we should try and keep ourselves accountable as well.
+And I think if we're going to hold other countries accountable, we should try and keep ourselves accountable as well.

-If we're trying to be the city on the hill that all the countries look to as the best democracy, the greatest democracy, the strongest country, why should we then say, you know what, we're going to do all that, but we're not going to listen to the rules we set out.
+If we're trying to be the city on the hill that all these countries look to as the best democracy, the greatest democracy, the strongest country, why should we then say, you know what, we're going to do all that, but we're not going to listen to the rules we set out.

-I think we need to lead by example, and I think we should be doing that, and I think we are doing that, but we need to prove it in in some sort of way.
+And I think we are doing that, but we need to prove it in some sort of way.

-Let me let me just ask you this question.
+Let me just ask you this question.

 No.

-If there were a real basis, let's say we're talking about Franklin Roosevelt.
+I don't think there's enough real basis for them that if there were a real basis, let's say we're talking about Franklin Roosevelt.

-Uh uh all of the Japanese Americans and Japanese citizens and Japanese, anybody looks Japanese uh on the West Coast and put him in concentration camps.
+Let's say it's wartime and he's now rounded up all of the Japanese Americans and Japanese citizens and Japanese, anybody who looks Japanese on the West Coast and put them in concentration camps.

-Should he have been tried at the International Court?
+Should he have been tried at the international court?

-Um but he was it was put before the Supreme Court and they deemed it constitutional, so he pretty much didn't do anything wrong there.
+But it was put before the Supreme Court and they deemed it constitutional, so he pretty much didn't do anything wrong there.

-You're gonna be a lawyer?
+You're going to be a lawyer?

-Uh no, everyone's been telling me that, but I really could never argue something I didn't believe.
+No, everyone's been telling me that, but I really could never argue something I didn't believe.

-So it you you're arguing pretty well here for things that are untenable, Kevin.
+Well, you're arguing pretty well here for things that are untenable, Kevin.

 How in the world do you get the assumption that these crimes have been committed?